raspberrypi/style-guide/style-guide.md

 *   Master Boot Record
 *   Mastodon – social network.
 Please don't use their *Toot* coinage: use *post* instead.
 *   Maths, not math.
 Mathematics is also acceptable.
 *   Mb - megabit = 1000000 b.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
 *   Mb/s = megabits per second.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
 *   Mib - mebibit = 2<sup>20</sup> b = 1048576 b.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
-*   Mib/s - mebibits per second. _Rarely used; you probably want Mb/s._ Always use a space between the number and the unit, preferably nonbreaking.
+*   Mib/s - mebibits per second. _Rarely used; you probably want Mb/s._ Always use a space between the number and the unit, preferably non-breaking.
-*   MB - megabyte = 10<sup>6</sup> B = 1000000 B. Always use a space between the number and the unit, preferably nonbreaking. *My old Amiga only had 130 MB drive space.*
+*   MB - megabyte = 10<sup>6</sup> B = 1000000 B. Always use a space between the number and the unit, preferably non-breaking. *My old Amiga only had 130 MB drive space.*
 *   MB/s - megabytes per second.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
-*   MiB - mebibyte = 2<sup>20</sup> B = 1048576 B. Always use a space between the number and the unit, preferably nonbreaking.
+*   MiB - mebibyte = 2<sup>20</sup> B = 1048576 B. Always use a space between the number and the unit, preferably non-breaking.
-*   MiB/s - mebibytes per second. _Rarely used; you probably want MB/s._ Always use a space between the number and the unit, preferably nonbreaking.
+*   MiB/s - mebibytes per second. _Rarely used; you probably want MB/s._ Always use a space between the number and the unit, preferably non-breaking.
 *   media – treat as a mass noun with a singular verb. *The media is paying a lot of attention to Raspberry Pi.* However, if you can distinguish a number of individual mediums making up the use of media, use a plural verb. *Various media are treating the story differently: print newspapers are not paying much attention, but the TV news and online news sites are very interested.*
 *   meet-up (noun, adjective), meet up (verb).
 Not *meetup*.
 *   mens'